The Estée Lauder Companies: History

 In November 2022, the company announced it was to acquire the designer fashion house Tom Ford in a deal worth $2.8bn, with Ford remaining as creative director until at least 2023.

+In 2024, the company announced its partnership with Messika.

+In June 2024, Estée Lauder completed the acquisition of DECIEM Beauty Group.

+In October 2024, the company officially opened its Global Fragrance Atelier inside La Maison des Parfums in Paris, establishing an AI-enabled, advanced technology innovation hub dedicated to accelerating the development of its luxury and prestige fragrance portfolio.

-Response to COVID-19 pandemic
+Response to the COVID-19 pandemic

 In response to the COVID-19 pandemic the Estée Lauder Companies announced on August 20, 2020, a reduction in their workforce by 1,500 to 2,000 personnel worldwide, or about 3 percent of total employees.
 Most of the reductions will be support workers and store employees.
 The company also announce they would be closing approximately 10 to 15 percent of their stores, close in-store beauty counters, and focus more on digital operations.